MaXerri/MaXerri/README.md

 ## About Me
-- Hi, I’m Mario Xerri, a recent graduate of Cornell University, with a bachelors in CS and a minor in applied mathematics and am currently getting my MS CS at Stony Brook University.
+- Hi, I’m Mario Xerri, a recent graduate of Cornell University, with a bachelors in CS and a minor in applied mathematics and am currently persuing my MS CS at Stony Brook University.
-- I’m interested in solving optimization problems using machine learning and statistical models.
+- I’m interested in building out ML-based workflows as systems.
 - For more information about my projects / work experience / education visit my github pages website pinned under my profile.

 ## Prior Projects:
+  - Distributed Bank Transaction Processing Systems
+       - Paxos-Based: Scalable, fault-tolerant distributed transaction processing system in C++ using Paxos-based consensus, asynchronous gRPC messaging, and shard-based partitioning, sustaining thousands of transactions per second.
+       - PBFT-Based: Scalable fault-tolerant distributed transaction processing system in Python using PBFT-based consensus.
    - 2D Human Pose Estimation (HPE) Model
        - Collaborated with two other students to train and develop a visual transformer deep learning model for single-person human position estimation using PyTorch.
        - Devleloping a CI/CD pipeline to automate future model deployments.